TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/Readme.md

 <img src="https://github.com/TobiasVanDyk/Raspberry-Pi-PC-PSU-Desktop-Computer-with-a-Hard-Disk-Drive-and-Fan-and-Switch/blob/master/SATAUSB31.jpg" width="300" height="300" />

-Using a USB 3 interface dis result in faster boot and response times (such as when opening the Chromium browser or LibreOffice Writer, but it was not overwhelmingly faster.
+Using a USB 3 interface did result in faster boot and response times (such as when opening the Chromium browser or LibreOffice Writer, but it was not overwhelmingly faster.
 In addition the Raspberry Pi 3 and 4, supply a maximum of 1.2A spread over all 4 USB 2 and USB 3 ports, which is significantly less than the USB 3 standard.
 I will therefore remove the power connection on the front USB interface and connect it to a second identical variable 5v power supply module.
 This will enable me to run another HDD from the front USB interface.

 ### Parts List